azatsarynnyy/docs/ext.md

 - [Including plugin to Che IDE](#including-a-plugin-to-che-ide)

 ## Generate a Che plugin
-Thre're [several Maven archetypes](https://github.com/eclipse/che-archetypes/blob/master/README.md#archetype-list) are availbale for generating a new Che IDE plugin from a sample.
+There're [several Maven archetypes](https://github.com/eclipse/che-archetypes/blob/master/README.md#archetype-list) are available for generating a new Che IDE plugin from a sample.
 Execute the following command to generate an IDE plugin that adds a menu item that pops up a notification:
 ```
 mvn archetype:generate \